 Directions: Write an essay of no less than 200 words on the topic given below.
-Use the proper space on your Answer Sheet II.
+Use the proper space on the Answer Sheet.

 Topic

 Anything that is overdone may bring unwanted results.
 Addiction to the Internet is of no exception.
 Discuss the harmful effects on a person's life when he/she is indulged in the Internet.